Helping People Find More Healthful and Comfortable Ways

 Each session focuses on what would be most beneficial for that specific person on that specific day; and that day's treatment will fit in with the longer-range treatment plan for that individual.

 Although sessions can focus primarily on either the physical or the "Inner Peace" aspect of treatment, each session, by the nature of the work, addresses our full Body/Mind/Spirit, and leaves clients feeling deeply rested and rejuvenated.

 Sessions are based on a holistic and functional movement approach, and are designed to be integrated into the client's entire body.

 Combining a practical understanding of how our bodies are designed to move with an understanding of how our habitual postural and thought patterns can interfere with optimum use of that design, sessions have been described as "a synthesis of muscular, skeletal, fascial, and rehabilitative work."

-Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Movement Education, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.
+Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Therapeutic Movement, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.